This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your procedure:

-- Caregivers may use the catheter to remove heart tissue that is causing the abnormal heartbeats.
+- Healthcare providers may use the catheter to remove heart tissue that is causing the abnormal heartbeats.
 This is called ablation.
-Once caregivers record enough information from your heart, the catheter will be removed.
+Once healthcare providers record enough information from your heart, the catheter will be removed.
 A bandage will cover the area where the catheter was put in.

 After your procedure:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
+Healthcare providers will monitor you closely for any problems.
 You will need to lie still with your leg straight for about 2 hours.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be able to go home.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home.
 If you are staying in the hospital, you will be taken to your hospital room.

 - You may bleed more than expected or get an infection.
 You may bruise or swell where the catheter was put in.
 You may have lower back and leg pain.
 You may have irregular heartbeats that make you dizzy or faint.
 The catheter may cause damage to your nerves or heart valves.
 Fluid or blood may build up around your heart, making it hard for your heart to beat.
 You may get a blood clot in your leg or arm.
 If a blood clot travels to your lungs, you may have trouble breathing.
 You could have a heart attack.
 These problems can be life-threatening.